Thomas-McLean/digital-writing-folio/readings.md

 * What makes the work a piece of digital writing
 * A personal response (whether you liked it, how it made you feel &c)

+Volume 1: Soliloquy by Kenneth Goldsmith

+This piece involves a series of writings, each of which apppears initially as an almost blank page.
+As you move your cursor around the piece is revealed in tiny chunks, disappearing again after you move away from them.
+I find this to be an interesting premise, but I didn't stay to read the pieces in their entirety.
+Perhaps I will another time.

+Volume 2: Ah by K. Michel and Dirk Vis

+This